A Survey on Code-Based Cryptography: Security Analysis

 For example the security of the McEliece and Niederreiter type of cryptosystems rely on two assumptions.
 The first one being

 A structural attack would usually aim at exactly this assumption, and try to recover the secret code, if the scrambled public version of it does not behave randomly.

 Clearly, structural or algebraic attacks heavily depend on the chosen secret codes for the cryptosystem, if the system depends on an algebraic code that is efficiently decodable, and is not attacking the presented frameworks in general.

-Assuming that this first assumption is met however, the security of most code-based cryptosystems relies also on this second assumption
+Assuming that this first assumption is met, however, the security of most code-based cryptosystems relies also on this second assumption

-A non-structural attack on the McEliece cryptosystem would thus assume that the public code is in fact random, and rather try to decode this random code nevertheless.
+A non-structural attack on the McEliece cryptosystem would, thus, assume that the public code is in fact random, and rather try to decode this random code.

-In general we also speak of attacks in terms of: key-recovery attacks, where an attacker tries to recover the secret key (usually structural attacks), and message-recovery attacks, where an attacker directly tries to decrypt the cipher without first recovering the secret key.
+In general we also speak of attacks in terms of: \emph{key-recovery attacks}, where an attacker tries to recover the secret key (usually structural attacks), and \emph{message-recovery attacks}, where an attacker directly tries to decrypt the cipher without first recovering the secret key.

-Thus, in the following we will first focus on the non-structural attacks, which in code-based cryptography usually aim at decoding a random linear code.
-We want to note here that there are also other hard problems in coding theory (e.g. \cite{barg, wiesch, klamti}).
-For example the code-equivalence problem \cite{code-equiv,code-equiv2,code-equiv3} was already considered for cryptographic applications in \cite{less}.
+Code-based cryptography is rapidly advancing and new cryptosystems are basing their security on novel problems from algebraic coding theory.

+In the following we list the main problems used in cryptography and discuss their hardness.